Clomid: Overview

 Frequently Asked Questions

-What exactly does Clomid do?
+1. What exactly does clomid do?

-When should Clomid be taken?
+3. When should clomid be taken?

 Clomid is usually taken for five days, starting on the 5th day of your menstrual period.
 Follow the instructions of your doctor.
 Before each treatment cycle, you will need to have a pelvic exam.
 You must remain under the care of your doctor while you are taking Clomid.

-What is the side effect of Clomid?
+4. What are the side effects of clomid?

-Some of the common and major side effects of Clomid are:
+Some of the common and major side effects of Clomid are: Ovarian enlargement, Vasomotor flushes, Abdominal-pelvic discomfort, Nausea, Vomiting, Visual symptoms.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.